paulmalherbe/Tartan/doc/ASS.rst

 ............
 Change Asset Codes (AR)
 +++++++++++++++++++++++
-Use this routine to change asset groups and codes.
+Use this routine to change existing asset groups and codes.

 Interrogation (AR)
 ..................